susindaran/dotfiles/README.md

 ```
 (setq helm-ag-base-command "rg-wrapper --vimgrep --no-heading --smart-case")
 ```

-## Install prerequisite
-Opening emacs for the first time after linking to the config won't load any package. `use-package` needs to be installed manually first.
-`M-x package-install<RET>`
-`use-package<RET>`

-Close and re-open emacs.

 ## Configure projects
 This config use projectile for project management.
 To configure projectile to